eBay/modanet/README.md

 ```

 We acknowledge the contribution of COCOdataset team and all the format would follow the same style as those in the COCOdataset.
 Check [COCOAPI](https://github.com/cocodataset/cocoapi).

-Thanks to the [EvalAI team](https://evalAI.cloudcv.org), we have [ModaNet challenge leaderboard](https://evalai.cloudcv.org/web/challenges/challenge-page/151), please submit your best results there.
-It provides leaderboards for semantic segmentation, instance segmentation, and object detection, all in [COCO-style](http://cocodataset.org).
-You might need to register an account in EvalAI.

 ## Contributing
 You are more than welcome to contribute to this github repo!
 Either by submitting a bug report, or providing feedback about this dataset.
 Please open issues for specific tasks or post to the contact Google group below.